lukix/genemo/README.md

 Example of using Genemo in browser environment without blocking browser's main thread can be seen in [genemo-web-demo](https://github.com/lukix/genemo-web-demo) repository.

 ### Asynchronous execution
-Each function passed to `runEvolutionAsync` (`selection`, `reproduce`, `fitness`, etc.) can return a `Promise` (synchronous functions work as well).
-Note that `Genemo.runEvolutionAsync` runs each generation asynchronously, but if a single generation takes too long to complete, it will still block browser's main thread noticeably.
+Each function passed to `Genemo.run` (`selection`, `reproduce`, `fitness`, etc.) can return a `Promise` (synchronous functions work as well).
+Note that `Genemo.run` runs each generation asynchronously, but if a single generation takes too long to complete, it will still block browser's main thread noticeably.

 ## Predefined operators/functions
 ### General
 - **`Genemo.generateInitialPopulation({ generateIndividual, size })`**

-    Returns a function with a signature matching that of `generateInitialPopulation` property of `Genemo.runEvolutionAsync` options object.
+    Returns a function with a signature matching that of `generateInitialPopulation` property of `Genemo.run` options object.
 Parameter `generateIndividual` should be a function which takes one parameter (random number generator) and returns a random individual.

 - **`Genemo.reproduce({ crossover, mutate, mutationProbability })`**

-    Returns a function with a signature matching that of `reproduce` property of `Genemo.runEvolutionAsync` options object.
+    Returns a function with a signature matching that of `reproduce` property of `Genemo.run` options object.

     `crossover` - `([Individual, Individual], Rng) => [Individual, Individual]` - takes a pair of parents and a random number generator and returns a pair of children.